Alison with patient in clinic (left) and with patient in King Edwards rec in Willesden

 Self-manage symptoms

-When we are in pain we want to understand what is occurring and be confident that we have a strategy to get us back to our usual daily activities, fitness or sport.
+When we’re in pain, we want to understand what’s happening and feel confident we have a plan to return to our usual daily activities, fitness, or sport.

 Return to sport or activity

-Are you looking to return to sport or want to get fit after a period of inactivity but are worried about a previous or existing injury or vulnerability?
+Are you looking to return to sport or get fit after a period of inactivity, but feel concerned about a previous or existing injury?

 Age-related aches and pain

-Aches and pains that develop as we get older are often put down to old age but most times can be nipped in the bud with some hands-on treatment, guidance on movement and posture, and the right exercises.
+Aches and pains that develop with age are often attributed to ageing, but can usually be resolved early with hands-on treatment, guidance on movement and posture, and targeted exercises.

 Pain associated with anxiety

-Pain is multifactorial and is often driven less by mechanical factors and more by stress, anxiety, fear, or inadequate sleep.
-Often there are both mechanical and lifestyle factors that need addressing.
-These can usually be self-managed with the right guidance.
+Pain is multifactorial and is often driven less by mechanical factors and more by stress, anxiety, fear, or poor sleep.
+Both mechanical and lifestyle factors may need addressing, but these can usually be self-managed with the right guidance.

 To book an appointment at Kensal Osteopathy – or if you have any questions you’d like to run by me: